 Going back to our example of the mobile operator: in reality the sold patterns are in fact statistics and entirely rendered anonymous.
 The data subject can’t be identified.

 In the example of medical research or trials (‘research purposes’) information would be anonymous – and thus not subject to GDPR – if all test lab results are completely detached from the individual patient, all possibly links with the individual are destroyed/removed/deleted and thus the results are also never communicated to patient/volunteer, hospital, doctor and any stakeholder whatsoever.
 So, again, making identification impossible.

 In any other case it falls under the GDPR.
 Simply said: if the lab does not have any link between the test results and you but the hospital, specialist or organization that asked you to participate has (and possibly shares the results with you), the test result would be personal data as it can be traced back to you by means of the specific instance that can link the result and your other data (remember how context makes personal data a privacy risk; in general the more data the higher the privacy risk), such as the hospital.

 In other words: pseudonymous data are protected by the GDPR.
-Whereas with anonymous information there is no more potential identification of the data subject, with pseudonymisation there is.
+Whereas with anonymous information there is no more potential identification of the data subject, with pseudonymization there is.

-As, opposed to anonymous information, pseudonymisation of data, falls under the GDPR it comes back at in several recitals and articles of the GDPR, among others with regards to the responsibilities of the data controller, data breaches, security of processing and so forth.
+As, opposed to anonymous information, pseudonymization of data, falls under the GDPR it comes back at in several recitals and articles of the GDPR, among others with regards to the responsibilities of the data controller, personal data breaches, security of processing and so forth.

 There are two key aspects to remember here:

-1. Pseudonymisation is recommended where feasible in the GDPR.
+1. Pseudonymization is recommended where feasible in the GDPR.

-As you can read in our article on GDPR readiness and awareness, research found that 54% of multinationals in the US plan to use such methods of de-identification to reduce GDPR risk exposure.
+As you can read in our article on GDPR readiness, research found that 54% of multinationals in the US plan to use such methods of de-identification to reduce GDPR risk exposure.